WordPress: How to Uninstall a Plugin

 How to Disable a Plugin Using File Manager

 - In the left panel, click on File Manager.

 - Locate the directory where your WordPress site is installed.

 - Locate the /wp-content/plugins directory folder.

-- Rename or Delete the folder containing the plugin you want to uninstall.
+- Rename the plugin that you want to temporarily disable.

 WordPress will automatically stop trying to use the plugin the next time you go to your WordPress Dashboard.

 If you have a backup of your WordPress website (database + files) containing the plugin you accidentally deleted, uploading the backup will restore your plugin and all of its settings.

 If you do not have a backup of your WordPress website, you will need to reinstall a new version of that plugin and reconfigure it with your desired settings..

 |WordPress: Tutorial Videos To help you easily grasp the basics of creating a WordPress website, iPage has created several free tutorial videos.
 These videos were designed to be followed in order, but you are welcome to view whichever one best suits your needs.|